-EISB via reductive dechlorination is an appropriate technology for remediation of the chlorinated volatile organic compounds (CVOCs) in groundwater at SWMU 211-A, as indicated by (1) geochemical indicator parameters within the acceptable range for this technology to be effective and (2) existing data that indicates reductive dechlorination already is occurring in groundwater in the UCRS.
-Historical data from UCRS MWs MW204 (upgradient), MW511, MW512, and MW513 show evidence of ongoing reductive dechlorination based on the presence of 1,1-DCE and cis-1,2-DCE and the absence of trans-1,2-DCE (DOE 2013).
-Microbially mediated reductive dechlorination results in primarily the cis form of DCE and not the trans form; the trans form is primarily the form of DCE that is manufactured.
-A predominance of cis over trans DCE, as exhibited in the 2012 data from MW204, MW511, MW512, and MW513, therefore, is an indication that DCE is not a released product, but rather is generated from biodegradation. indicating that conditions in the UCRS are promoting biodegradation of these CVOCs.
-Also indicated by these data is that reductive dechlorination is going to completion in some areas in the subsurface due to the presence of ethene and ethane; ethene often is the final reductive dechlorination product for the chlorinated ethenes, and ethane is the product of reductive dechlorination of the chlorinated ethanes [e.g., 1,1,1-trichloroethane (TCA)], although ethene also can be transformed further to ethane in situ.
-Dissolved gas analysis at MW511, MW512, MW513, and MW204 detected ethene, ethane, and methane; the presence of methane indicates reducing conditions appropriate for reductive dechlorination, whereas ethene and ethane indicate complete reductive dechlorination.
+EISB via reductive dechlorination is an appropriate technology for remediation of the chlorinated volatile organic compounds (CVOCs) in UCRS groundwater at SWMU 211-A, as indicated by (1) geochemical indicator parameters within the acceptable range for this technology to be effective and (2) existing data that indicates reductive dechlorination already is occurring in groundwater in the UCRS.
+Historical and recent groundwater data from the UCRS in SWMU 211-A is available for MW204, MW511, MW512, and MW513, and a summary of groundwater data for selected parameters is presented in Table 2.
+The locations of these MWs are shown on Figure 4.
+The October 2012 samples presented in Table 2 are the most recent available data collected by DOE for UCRS wells in SWMU 211-A.

+Groundwater samples from the UCRS in and around SWMU 211-A show evidence of ongoing reductive dechlorination based on the presence of degradation products of TCE in groundwater.
+In October 2012, cis-1,2-DCE was detected at concentrations up to 18 μg/L at MW204; 1,1-DCE was detected at concentrations up to 810 μg/L at MW513; and trans-1,2-DCE was not detected above the reporting limit in samples from these wells.
+Microbially mediated reductive dechlorination results in primarily cis-1,2-DCE, whereas trans-1,2-DCE is primarily manufactured for industrial use.
+A predominance of cis- over trans-1,2-DCE, as exhibited in samples from MW204, MW511, MW512, and MW513, is an indication that biodegradation is occurring, and that conditions in portions of the UCRS are favorable for biodegradation of TCE.
+These groundwater data also indicate that complete reductive dechlorination is occurring in some areas in the subsurface due to the presence of ethene and ethane (e.g., 0.32 μg/L ethene and 0.41 μg/L ethane at MW511 in October 2012).
+Ethene often is the final reductive dechlorination product for chlorinated ethenes and also can be transformed further to ethane in situ.
+Analysis of dissolved gases in UCRS groundwater from MW511, MW512, MW513, and MW204 also detected methane, which indicates the presence of reducing conditions appropriate for reductive dechlorination.

-In some areas, however, the data indicate that reductive dechlorination is incomplete and the degradation products of cis-1,2-DCE and 1,1-DCE are not degrading further to vinyl chloride and ethene.
-Groundwater sampling for Dehalococcoides ethenogenes (DHC), the only known bacterial species that can cause complete degradation to ethene, also was conducted in the UCRS in MW511 and MW513 in 2012.
-These data indicate that DHC bacteria were not detected above the reporting limit, resulting in slow or nonexistent complete reductive dechlorination of the CVOCs.
-This condition is mitigated easily by bioaugmentation with the KB-1[®] Plus microbial consortium (or approved2 equivalent) that contains, among other important organisms, the essential DHC bacteria.
+The UCRS groundwater data also indicate that reductive dechlorination currently is incomplete or progressing slowly at SWMU 211-A because the concentrations of ethene and ethane are low, relative to the concentrations of TCE, cis-1,2-DCE, and 1,1-DCE.
+Groundwater sampling for Dehalococcoides ethenogenes (DHC), the only known bacterial species that can facilitate complete degradation of TCE to ethene, was conducted in the UCRS in MW511 and MW513 in 2012.
+DHC bacteria were not detected above the reporting limit; a low DHC population can result in slow or incomplete reductive dechlorination of the CVOCs.
+This condition is mitigated by bioaugmentation with the KB-1[®] Plus microbial consortium (or approved2 equivalent) that contains, among other important organisms, the essential DHC bacteria.